-- (1) Represents the estimated number of single residence homes, apartments and condominium units passed by the cable distribution network in a cable system's service area. - (2) Represents a dwelling with one or more television sets that receives a package of over-the-air broadcast stations, local access channels or certain satellite-delivered cable television services.
+(1) Represents the estimated number of single residence homes, apartments and condominium units passed by the cable distribution network in a cable system's service area.

+- (2) Represents a dwelling with one or more television sets that receives a package of over-the-air broadcast stations, local access channels or certain satellite-delivered cable television services.
 Accounts that are billed on a bulk basis, which typically receive discounted rates, are converted into full-price equivalent basic subscribers by dividing total bulk billed basic revenues of a particular system by the most prevalent combined limited and expanded cable rate charged to basic subscribers in that system.
 Basic subscribers include connections to schools, libraries, local government offices and employee households that may not be charged for limited and expanded cable services, but may be charged for premium service, pay-per-view events or high-speed Internet service.
 Customers who exclusively purchase high-speed Internet service are not counted as basic subscribers.
-Our methodology of calculating the number of basic subscribers may not be identical to those used by other cable companies. - (3) Represents basic subscribers as a percentage of homes passed. - (4) A subscriber is digital-ready if the subscriber is in a cable system where digital cable services are available. - (5) Represents customers that receive digital cable services. - (6) Represents digital customers as a percentage of digital-ready basic subscribers. - (7) A home passed is data-ready if it is in a cable system with two-way communications capability. - (8) Represents data-ready homes passed where cable modem service is available. - (9) Represents residential data customers and small to medium-sized commercial accounts billed at higher rates than residential customers.
+Our methodology of calculating the number of basic subscribers may not be identical to those used by other cable companies. - (3) Represents basic subscribers as a percentage of homes passed. - (4) A subscriber is digital-ready if the subscriber is in a cable system where digital cable services are available. - (5) Represents customers that received digital cable services. - (6) Represents digital customers as a percentage of digital-ready basic subscribers. - (7) A home passed is data-ready if it is in a cable system with two-way communications capability. - (8) Represents data-ready homes passed where cable modem service is available.

+- (9) Represents residential data customers and small to medium-sized commercial accounts billed at higher rates than residential customers.
 Small to medium-sized commercial accounts generally represent customers with bandwidth requirements less than 5MHz.
 These commercial accounts are converted to equivalent residential data customers by dividing their associated revenues by the applicable residential rate.
-Our data customers exclude large commercial accounts.
-Our methodology of calculating data customers may not be identical to those used by other cable companies. - (10) Represents the number of data customers as a percentage of data-ready homes marketed. - (11) Represents the sum of basic subscribers, digital customers and data customers. - (12) Represents the total number of customers that receive at least one level of service, encompassing video and data services, without regard to which service(s) customers purchase. - (13) Represents homes passed divided by miles of plant.
+Our data customers excludes large commercial accounts and include a insignificant number of dial-up customers.
+Our methodology of calculating data customers may not be identical to those used by other cable companies. - (10) Represents the number of total data customers as a percentage of data-ready homes marketed. - (11) Represents the sum of basic subscribers, digital customers and data customers. - (12) Represents the total number of customers that receive at least one level of service, encompassing video and data services, without regard to which service(s) customers purchase.
+This information is not available for periods prior to 2001. - (13) Represents homes passed divided by miles of plant.